ARCTraining/hpc2-software/book/course/theory.md

 * Upgrading/downgrading package versions.
 * Installation and removal of dependancies.

-The most commonly used package managers on ARC3/ARC4 are conda and pip.
+The most commonly used package managers on ARC3/ARC4 are anaconda and pip.

+* [Anaconda](https://arcdocs.leeds.ac.uk/software/compilers/anaconda.html) is a environment and package manager, primarily for python and r.
+* [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) is the package manager for python.

 ## Environments

 Environments provide different levels of abstraction to run your software and code in, these include:

 * Machines (physical and virtual)
 * Containers
 * Virtual Environments